 You are required to keep records:

-- Keep records detailing whether employees have or have not been offered a choice of fund
+- Detailing whether employees have or have not been offered a choice of fund

-- Keep records to confirm that your company’s default fund is compliant and meets minimum life insurance requirements
+- To confirm that your company’s default fund is compliant and meets minimum life insurance requirements

-- Keep records for five years to show that all financial obligations have been met
+- Five years to show that all financial obligations have been met, and

-- Keep copies of written information provided to employees and proof that superannuation contributions have been made to employee's chosen funds or the default fund.
+- Of written information provided to employees and proof that superannuation contributions have been made to employee's chosen funds or the default fund.

 Penalties may apply if these records are not kept.

 7. Keep employees informed

-You are also required to tell employees (within 28 days of starting work) which default fund their contributions will be paid into if they don’t provide details of a preferred super fund.
+You are also required to tell employees (within 28 days of starting work) which default fund their contributions will be paid into if they don’t provide details of their preferred super fund.

 8. Assist employees with salary sacrificing if requested